-The physical size and weight of the Nikon D700 and the Nikon D90 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Nikon D700 and the Nikon D90.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D700 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D90 is notably smaller (25 percent) than the Nikon D700.
 Moreover, the D90 is substantially lighter (35 percent) than the D700.
 It is worth mentioning in this context that the D700 is splash and dust resistant, while the D90 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D700) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D90).
-You can find a comprehensive overview of suitable optics in the Nikon Lens Catalog.
+You can compare the optics available in the Nikon Lens Catalog.

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The D90 was launched at a markedly lower price (by 57 percent) than the D700, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.